EtchedPixels/pcc-tms9995/doc/NOTES.md

 The usual rewrite rules are

-RLEFT - clobber the left hand value.
+RLEFT - the result ends up in the left hand variable.
+Also implicitly clobber the left hand value.
 Allows an implicit move to be inserted to get the value needed into the left hand side in order to use a two argument operation like "add reg1 to reg2"
 RDEST - used for ASSIGN and STASG
-RESC1 to 3 - ??
-RESCC -
+RESCn - the result ends up in the nth allocated register RESCC - the result ends up in the condition codes ???

 and are used for reclamation.